mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### A system is guaranteed to fail 10% of a time within any given hour, what's the failure rate after two hours ? after n-hours?

 Let $P_{fail} = 0.1$ be the probability that the system fails in any given hour.
 Let $P_{no fail} = 1 - P_{fail} = 0.9$, be the probability that the system does not fail in any given hour.
 The joint probability of two independent events is the product of the probability of each event (that is, $P(A \cap B) = P(A) \times P(B)$).
 Therefore, The chance of it failing in 2 hours is $P_{fail}^{2} = 0.1^{2}$.
 The chance of it NOT failing in $n$ hours is $P_{no fail}^{n} = 0.9^{n}$.
 The chance of it failing in $n$ hours is `1 - (chance of not failing in n hours)`, which is $ 1 - 0.9^{n}$.

+#### What is analysis of variance (ANOVA)?

+Commonly, ANOVAs are used in three ways: one-way ANOVA, two-way ANOVA, and N-way ANOVA (MANOVA).

+1. **One-Way ANOVA**

+One-Way ANOVA has only one independent variable (a factor).
+The main purpose of a one-way ANOVA is to test if two or more groups differ from each other significantly.
+For example, difference in IQ can be assessed by Country, and County can have 2, 5, 10, 20, or more different categories (groups/levels) to compare.

+A one way ANOVA will tell you that at least two groups were different from each other.
+But it won’t tell you which groups were different.
+If your test returns a significant f-statistic, you may need to run an ad hoc test to tell you exactly which groups had a difference in means.

+2. **Two-Way ANOVA**

+A Two Way ANOVA is an extension of the One Way ANOVA.
+With a One Way, you have one independent variable affecting a dependent variable.
+It refers to an ANOVA using two independent variables.
+Expanding the example above, a 2-way ANOVA can examine differences in IQ scores (the dependent variable) by Country (independent variable 1) and Gender (independent variable 2).
+Two-way ANOVA can be used to examine the interaction between the two independent variables.
+Interactions indicate that differences are not uniform across all categories of the independent variables.
+For example, females may have higher IQ scores overall compared to males, but this difference could be greater (or less) in European countries compared to North American countries.
+Two-way ANOVAs are also called factorial ANOVAs.

+The results from a Two-Way ANOVA will calculate a main effect and an interaction effect.
+The main effect is similar to a One Way ANOVA: each factor’s effect is considered separately.
+With the interaction effect, all factors are considered at the same time.
+Thus, there are three different hypotheses to be tested in two-way ANOVA:

+H01: All the country groups have equal IQ scores.

+H02: All the gender groups have equal IQ scores.

+For multiple observations in cells, you would also be testing a third hypothesis:
+H03: The factors are independent or the interaction effect does not exist.

+An F-statistic is computed for each hypothesis you are testing.

+3 **N-Way ANOVA**

+A researcher can also use more than two independent variables, and this is an n-way ANOVA (with n being the number of independent variables you have).
+For example, potential differences in IQ scores can be examined by Country, Gender, Age group, Ethnicity, etc, simultaneously.

+4. **Multivariate ANOVA (MANOVA)**

+Multivariate analysis of variance (MANOVA) is simply an ANOVA with several dependent variables.
+If there is one independent variable and multiple dependent variables, it is called one-way MANOVA.
+If there is two or more dependent variables as well as two or more independent variables, it is called factorial MANOVA.

+**Assumptions for ANOVA**

+* The population from which samples are drawn should be normally distributed (can be tested using histograms, the values of skewness and kurtosis, or using tests such as Shapiro-Wilk or Kolmogorov-Smirnov).
+* Observation must be independent (can be determined from the design of the study).
+* Population variances must be equal.
+(The assumption of homogeneity of variance must be tested before ANOVA, such as Hartley’s $F_{max}$, Cochran’s, Levene’s, Brown-Forsythe and Barlett’s test.)
+* Groups must have equal sample sizes.

+**So what if you find statistical significance?
+Multiple comparison tests**

+When you conduct an ANOVA, you are attempting to determine if there is a statistically significant difference among the groups.
+If you find that there is a difference, you will then need to examine where the group differences lay.
+At this point you could run post-hoc tests for double comparisons, which are t-tests examining mean differences between the groups.
+There are several multiple comparison tests that can be conducted that will control for Type I error rate, including the LSD, Bonferroni, Sidak's, Student-Newman-Keuls test (or short S-N-K), Scheffe, Dunnet, and Tukey tests.

+#### What is analysis of covariance (ANCOVA)?

+ANCOVA is an extension of the ANOVA, the researcher can still can assess main effects and interactions to answer their research hypotheses.
+The difference between an ANCOVA and an ANOVA is that an ANCOVA model includes a “covariate” that is correlated with the dependent variable and means on the dependent variable are adjusted due to the effects the covariate has on it.
+This technique answers the question: Are mean differences or interactive effects likely to have occurred by chance after scores have been adjusted on the dependent variable because of the effect of the covariate?

+The task  is to remove the extraneous variation from the dependent variable.

+MANCOVA is a statistical technique that is the extension of ANCOVA.
+MANCOVA feature two or more dependent variables and one or more more covariates are added to the mix.
+MANCOVA removes the effects of one or more covariates from your model

+MANCOVA, MANOVA, ANOVA, ANCOVA: it can all get a little confusing to remember which is which.
+However, all of the tests can be thought of as variants of the MANCOVA, if you remember that the “M” in MANCOVA stands for Multiple and the “C” stands for Covariates.

+* ANOVA: a MANCOVA without multiple dependent variables and covariates (hence the missing M and C).
+* ANCOVA: a MANCOVA without multiple dependent variables (hence the missing M).
+* MANOVA: A MANCOVA without covariates (hence the missing C).

 ## General Machine Learning